 aXe was originally designed to support Multidrizzle style astrometric information.
 Current (aXe v2.3) and earlier versions of the software rely on output files from the Multidrizzle process to transform object pixel coordinates between the user supplied "drizzled" direct image and corresponding spectral images.
 We are currently working on updating aXe to accommodate the use of new Astrodrizzle products, and maintain back-compatability with Multidrizzle.

-A version of aXe, where iolprep and fcubeprep has been modified for compatibility with Astrodrizzle, is available via SSBX (aka IRAFX, the STSDAS testing environment).
+A version of aXe, where iolprep and fcubeprep has been modified for compatibility with Astrodrizzle, is available via IRAFX (the STSDAS testing environment).
 Work and testing of these tasks are still on-going.
 Release notes can be found here.